Developing Applications with React + Django

 ]

-You need to install React.
-To do this, go to the root directory of our project and start the installation.
-For example, we will use TypeScript.
+Let’s install React.
+To do this, navigate to the root directory of our project and start the installation.
+For this example, we will use TypeScript.

 npx create-react-app frontend --template typescript